amiroff/NextBook/README.md

 - ⚙︎ Customisable and extensible code.
 - ❤ Built on open-source.
 - 👍 And many more small details...

-## Get Started

-Clicking the following button will fork the repo and deploy it to Vercel.
-Now you can create your content in `pages/` folder, that will overwrite this content.
-Copy `_app.jsx` from `src/pages` to `pages/`, commit, push and see results.

 [![Clone and deploy NOW! raw](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Famiroff%2FNextBook)